aanderse/LdapRecord.com/source/docs/laravel/auth/importing.md

 Deletion will not occur.
 You must setup [Soft Deletes](https://laravel.com/docs/eloquent#soft-deleting) on your `User` eloquent model.

-**If no users were successfully imported, no users will be soft-deleted.**
+**If no users have been successfully imported, no users will be soft-deleted.**

-If an executed import imports zero (0) users, no users will be soft-deleted.
+If an executed import does not successfully import any users, no users will be soft-deleted.

 **Only users that belong to the domain you are importing will be soft-deleted.**